 How Food Affects Blood Sugar

 You may need to count the carbohydrates in your meal so you can be sure your insulin and exercise are on target.
-But "rating your plate" will get you started.
+But rating your plate can help you get started.